kreshuklab/plant-seg/docs/chapters/plantseg_models/training.md

-# Training on New Data
+# Advanced training

+!!! warning
+    The recommended way to train models is through the [napari training GUI](../plantseg_interactive_napari/unet_training.md).
+    This section gives additional background information not needed for intended training procedure.

-For training new models we rely on the [pytorch-3dunet](https://github.com/wolny/pytorch-3dunet).
+For training models, we rely on the [pytorch-3dunet](https://github.com/wolny/pytorch-3dunet).
-A similar configuration file can be used for training on new data and all the instructions can be found in the repo.

-## Adding Models

-1. Put these three files in one directory:
-      1. configuration file used for training: `config_train.yml`
-      2. snapshot of the best model across training: `best_checkpoint.pytorch`
-      3. snapshot of the last model saved during training: `last_checkpoint.pytorch`
-2. Click "Add Custom Model" in the GUI and follow the instruction

-### Alternative Old Method

-When the network is trained, it is enough to create `~/.plantseg_models/MY_MODEL_NAME` directory and copy the following files into it:
+You can import models trained using this library into PlantSeg by choosing `ADD CUSTOM MODEL` in the model selection drop-down in the segmentation tab.
+Models are by default stored in `~/.plantseg_models/`.

+Each model needs the following files:

-* configuration file used for training: `config_train.yml`
+* Configuration file used for training: `config_train.yml`
-* snapshot of the best model across training: `best_checkpoint.pytorch`
+* A snapshot of the best model across training: `best_checkpoint.pytorch`
-* snapshot of the last model saved during training: `last_checkpoint.pytorch`
+* A Snapshot of the last model saved during training: `last_checkpoint.pytorch`

-The later two files are automatically generated during training and contain all neural networks parameters.

-Now you can simply use your model for prediction by setting the [config.yaml](https://github.com/kreshuklab/plant-seg/blob/master/examples/config.yaml) key to `MY_MODEL_NAME`.

-If you want your model to be part of the open-source model zoo provided with this package, please contact us.
+Check the model directory to see examples of the `config_train.yml`